-In Allergan, the ambiguity related to the statute governing the Medicaid Drug Rebate Program's (MDRP) definition of "Average Manufacturer's Price" (AMP).
-The issue concerned whether defendants knowingly breached the MDRP when they excluded certain credits they received from their customers in calculating an AMP.
-Specifically, after the initial sale, some customers were obligated to provide credits when after they purchased drugs from drug manufacturers, the drug manufacturers raised their prices and the customers were able to sell the products at a higher price and retain the profits.
-18 The court noted that each version of the MDRP during the relevant time mandated the calculation of the AMP as the average price paid by entities dealing directly with the manufacturer, but the MDRP during the relevant time never addressed whether post-sale credits must be added to the calculation.
+In Allergan, the ambiguity related to the statute governing the definition in the Medicaid Drug Rebate Program ("MDRP") of "Average Manufacturer's Price" ("AMP").
+The issue concerned whether defendants knowingly breached the MDRP when they excluded certain credits they received from their customers in calculating an AMP.17

+Specifically, after the initial sale, some customers were obligated to provide credits when after they purchased drugs from drug manufacturers, the drug manufacturers raised their prices and the customers were able to sell the products at a higher price and retain the profits.18

+The court noted that each version of the MDRP during the relevant time mandated the calculation of the AMP as the average price paid by entities dealing directly with the manufacturer, but the MDRP during the relevant time never addressed whether post-sale credits must be added to the calculation.
 Hence, there was no ultimate answer as to whether the relator was correct that price appreciation credits that remits value back to the manufacturer could be considered a component of the cumulative value a manufacture receives for a drug or whether the defendants were correct that "price" as used in the statute related to the initial price paid and not the cumulative price.

 The court concluded that although it was not prepared to find that defendants had the best interpretation of the statute, it found that relator had failed to plead an FCA cause of action because defendants had a reasonable interpretation of an ambiguous statute and relator did not plead that the government had published any official guidance that would "warn" defendants away from their reasonable interpretation.19

-In Schutte, the ambiguity related to Medicaid's requirement that pharmacies report their "usual and customary" (U&C) drug prices when seeking reimbursement under Medicare and Medicaid.
-Medicaid regulations define U&C as the price the pharmacy "charges to the general public."21 In determining the U&C, defendants did not include as charges to the general public discount prices under their price-match program which they provided to customers to match prices their competitors charged.
-Relators contended that these discounts should be included because the "clear" purpose of the regulation was to ensure that the government receive the benefit of the "prevailing retail market price" that pharmacies provide to consumers.
-The court noted that federal regulations were ultimately silent on this issue.
-They did not provide pharmacies with guidance on identifying the "general public" when they charge customers various prices for the same prescription.
-The court noted that U&C might mean the prices that are "charged" most frequently for a drug or it could mean the retail rather than a discount price.
-Further, it could mean that discount prices only apply if applied to all consumers, or discounts could only apply if they constitute the price most frequently charged to consumers, or it could apply to all discounts programs offered to the public.
-The court concluded that the government's definition of U&C "is open to multiple interpretations."
-The Court ruled that because defendants had an objectively reasonable understanding of the regulatory definition and no authoritative guidance placed them on notice that their construction was in error, relators did not show that defendants acted knowingly.
+In Schutte, the ambiguity related to Medicaid's requirement that pharmacies report their "usual and customary" ("U&C") drug prices when seeking reimbursement under Medicare and Medicaid.20 Medicaid regulations define U&C as the price the pharmacy "charges to the general public."21 In determining the U&C, defendants did not include as charges to the general public discount prices under their price-match program which they provided to customers to match prices their competitors charged.22 Relators contended that these discounts should be included because the "clear" purpose of the regulation was to ensure that the government receive the benefit of the "prevailing retail market price" that pharmacies provide to consumers.23